T'POL: Our beliefs are based on logic and the pursuit of clarity.

 [Daniel's quarters]

-(a very small room with two bunk beds)
+(A very small room with two bunk beds)

 DANIELS: Oh, please, have a seat.
 I'm sorry about the mess.
-Sometimes I think my bunk-mate majored in
+Sometimes I think my bunk-mate majored in Chaos Theory.

 ARCHER: What is that?
 That doesn't look like Starfleet issue.

 DANIELS: That's because I'm not a member of Starfleet.
-Not that I wouldn't be honoured to be one, sir,
+Not that I wouldn't be honoured to be one, sir, especially after spending time

 ARCHER: Who are you?
 How do you know what happened on the Helix?